mbucc/acsredux/docs/HOWTO-Validol.md

 A toy example that illustrates the strategy.

+*I did not end up using this library.*

 Notes:
 * `FastFail` chains validators and stops processing as soon as one fails.
   * arg1: a validator; for example, `WellFormedJson`